• Skip to primary navigation

 Crispy Onions on a plate

-Super thin crispy fried onions are fabulous all by themselves to munch on, but try using them to top a casserole and you’ll have everyone asking for more.
+Super thin crispy fried Vidalia onions are fabulous all by themselves, but try using them to top a casserole and you’ll have everyone asking for more.
 Light and crispy and easy to make, the secret ingredient is buttermilk.

 Golden onions on a white platter.

-I don’t fry too many things, but seriously crispy onions are worth the extra calories.
-I would actually say these are more sautéed then fried.
-Even if frying isn’t your thing, I would encourage you to experiment just a bit and give these a try.
+I don’t fry too many things, but seriously crispy onions are worth it.
+I would actually say these are more sautéed then fried, you don’t need a deep fryer.
+Even if frying isn’t your thing, I would encourage you to experiment just a bit and give these homemade fried onions a try.

 I generally have some extra onions and buttermilk hanging around.
 If not, what’s another trip to the grocery.
-You can always put onions to use.
+Mashed potatoes with fried onions are so worth it.
 This recipe uses buttermilk but if you only have milk, add a tablespoon of lemon juice or vinegar to a cup of milk and let it sit for a few minutes until it thickens slightly.

-I tried these the first time to put on my Green Bean Casserole at Thanksgiving instead of French’s.
-They were so addicting, that I almost didn’t have enough to put on the casserole.
+I tried these the first time to sprinkle on the best baked onion and green bean casserole at Thanksgiving instead of French’s store-bought onions.
+They were so good, that I almost didn’t have enough to put on the casserole.
 Every time someone passed through the kitchen they would grab a handful.
-Somehow they aren’t greasy even though they’re fried.
+Somehow they aren’t greasy even though they’re cooked in oil.

 A serving spoon in a green bean casserole made from scratch,

-When adding to the top of a casserole, since they are already cooked, wait until the last few minutes before adding them.
+When adding to the top of a casserole, since they are already cooked, wait until the last few minutes before sprinkling them on top.
 You just want to warm them up.

-• They are simple to make but taste oh so good, better than the store bought version!
+• They’re simple to make but taste oh so good, better than the store bought version!

 • Even though they are fried, they don’t come out greasy.